an-ku-sh/MDKS_DBMS/README.md

 # mdks
- DBMS and Invoice genration Desktop App for MDSK.
+ DBMS and Invoice genration Desktop App for MDKS.